CivicActions/civicactions.com/src/content/education-services.md

 **Pre-registration available**
 * Curriculum currently in development
-* Date: First class tentatively scheduled to begin 2019 Q2
+* Date: First class tentatively scheduled to begin May 2019
 * Pre-register to express interest.

 ### Register